NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 - Windows: To be able to run mobipy on Windows you need to download mobipy/c_abi.dll from ftp://mobiserver.niva.no/Mobius2 and put it in your local Mobius2/mobipy folder.
 - Linux: See the [separate document](linux_install.html)

+## Known issues

+- It can be problematic to use mobipy from an Anaconda environment (including Pycharm).
+- Some models (MAGIC, NIVAFjord) can have problems on Linux.

 ## Basic usage

 It is useful to look at the [central model concepts](../mobius2docs/central_concepts.html) to understand what we mean by certain terms below like ("parameter", "state variable", "identifier", etc.).